 A key step for marketing professionals, along the way to the perfect marketing message and blowing away the sales goal, is defining and developing the markets themselves, a process better known as market analysis.

 A robust and productive market analysis should take location-based analysis into account.
 Markets almost always have location components that connect them to points or areas on the Earth.
-Geographic analysis in the form of business mapping software provides an effective way to organize location-based marketing data to expose trends and patterns in the way customers respond to advertisements and calls-to-action.
-Location data and analysis augment general business intelligence gathering and enhance marketing and sales results.
+Geographic analysis in the form of business mapping software provides an effective way to organize location-based marketing data, expose trends in responses to advertisements and calls-to-action.
+Location data and map-based market analysis enhance general business intelligence gathering and enhance marketing and sales results.

 The Benefits of Maps for Market Analysis

-Map-based market analysis, or market mapping, provides critical and new perspectives, boosts and informs core market analysis and provides measurable increases in sales based on the power of location intelligence.
+Map-based market analysis, or market mapping, provides critical and new perspectives, and provides measurable increases in sales based on the power of location intelligence.

-The application of market mapping, an eminently affordable cloud-based software solution, will increase sales revenue for the organization through the application of location intelligence towards defining the addressable market.
+The application of market mapping, an eminently affordable cloud-based software solution, will increase sales revenue for the organization and help define an addressable market.

 Map-based market analysis helps to define marketing messages and prove which ones work most effectively.
-These tools are critical to identifying core market areas and building market profiles that point to the most lucrative areas for expansion.
+These tools are helpful in identifying core market areas and building market profiles that point to the most lucrative areas for business expansion.

 1. Harness Location Intelligence for Your Business